-Inhabited by Western novelist Vingie Rose in the 1920's and 1930's, this historic property was dubbed the “Lost Valley Ranch” given its location along Wooden Valley Road, a narrow road nestled between two canyons in the southeast Napa Valley.
-In the early 20th century, the dangerous road caused travelers to find themselves lost wandering in the valley, giving it the name we know today.
+Inhabited by Western novelist Vingie Rose in the 1920s, this historic property in southeast Napa was once coined the “Lost Valley Ranch,” its location in a narrow piece of land nestled between canyons causing 20th century travelers to get lost, wandering in the valley.

 Vineyard Manager: Piña Vineyard Management